Dealings with Gaddafi son embarrass London college

 LSE Global Governance was also one of the main intended recipients at LSE of money from something called the Gaddafi International Charity and Development Foundation.
 Although it initially agreed to accept 1.5 million pounds from the Gaddafi charity, however, in the end only 300,000 pounds were actually received.

-Late last July, LSE announced that it was shutting down the Global Governance center after its directors concluded that its research "could best be pursued separately and from other academic departments."
+Late last July, LSE announced that it was shutting down the Global Governance centre after its directors concluded that its research "could best be pursued separately and from other academic departments."

 According to accounts posted by LSE on its website, the school has been facing criticism and internal turmoil over its dealings with Libya since shortly after Libyan rebels first began their campaign to oust Muammar Gaddafi as the country's leader last February.